 If you’d like to learn more about Open Category drone rules in the UK, please have a look at our Open Category on a page.

 What is the format of the GVC Conversion Course?

 The required modules are delivered over two days, either in the classroom or as a live webinar.
 We don’t use recorded content as we want you to be able to engage with your instructor and have the opportunity to ask questions.
 As some of the modules are very similar to the old syllabus (such as meteorology and navigation) you may be able to sit out of those, but it is recommended that you attend all modules if possible and you must attend certain modules such as the new air law and Open Category modules.

 Multiple-choice exams will then either be carried out in the classroom or in 1:1 online sessions with one of our instructors.
 Once you have completed the exams, provided your flight logs and given evidence of your existing certifications, we can issue you with your GVC and A2CofC certification which will fully future-proof you for the new regulations.
 The certificates last 5 years.

-We are offering this at a cost of £240 including VAT.
+We are offering this at a cost of £360 including VAT, with a discount for Pro members.
 Please see our shop for more details and bookings.

 If you’d like to know more about our support services to assist with maintaining your paperwork bang up to date and carrying out your renewal in a timely and efficient manner, please smash the button below!